Blacklight-Design/ansible-symfony-deploy/README.md

 # Symfony Deploy

+Brought to you by [Blacklight](http://www.blacklight.co.za).

 Deployment role for Symfony 2 apps.
+Deployment can be done via Git, SVN, Mercurial, and Rsync.
 Tries to imitate a similar structure to what you would see with other deployment tools such as [Capistrano](http://capistranorb.com/).
 The final directory structure will look something like this:

 ```
 project